What if my condition improves?

 Are there instances where family members do not want their loved ones to know they are using hospice care?

 Many times, family members want to protect loved ones from hearing difficult news.
-We follow the wishes of the family members with whom we partner, but we also provide education.
 People who are seriously ill often feel more secure, respected and affirmed when they understand their prognosis.
 Our caring staff members and volunteers can assist you with talking about a life-limiting illness to a loved one.

 What kind of concerns to people coping with a serious illness have?